Here at the Injuryboard, members have written about the need to check the lug nuts on your wheels after you buy tires. It's been pointed out :

 If you get new tires, you should within a few days return to the garage to have the lug nuts re-tightened.
 That’s especially true if you have alloy or aluminum wheels.
 Under-tightening, working loose, failing to replace or over-tightening are all recognized problems with serious consequences.

-It was the very first think I thought of when I came across the story of a injury near St Cloud today.
-A 53-year-old woman was standing near a mailbox in Kimball when a trailer wheel struck her lower right leg.
+It was the very first think I thought of when I came across the story of a injury near St Cloud.
+A woman was standing near a mailbox in Kimball when a trailer wheel struck her lower right leg.
 The wheel broke off a trailer tandem axle.
 It is so sad when these real life examples have to be teaching moments.
-But, tires shouldn’t just come off.
+But, tires shouldn't just come off.

 Please take the time to check your lug nuts and also while your at it, check the age of your tires.

 A founding partner with Bradshaw & Bryant, Mike Bryant has always fought to find justice for his clients—knowing that legal troubles, both personal injury and criminal, can be devastating for a family.
 Voted a Top 40 Personal Injury "Super Lawyer" multiple years, Mr. Bryant has also been voted one of the Top 100 Minnesota "Super Lawyers" four times.